 Home Fires, ITV (2015 – 2016)

-Home Fires takes us back to England, more specifically in a small rural community in Cheshire called Great Paxford.
+Home Fires takes us back to England, more specifically to a small rural community in Cheshire called Great Paxford.

 It starts in late 1939, just as the Second World War has begun, but tells of the struggles of war from the perspective of the members of the Women’s Institute as they played their parts on the Home Front.